debiki/talkyard-prod-one/README.md

 If you followed the instructions above — that is, if you ran these scripts:
 `./scripts/configure-ubuntu.sh` and `./scripts/schedule-automatic-upgrades.sh`
-— then your server should keep itself up-to-date, and ought to require no maintenance, _until_ ...
+— then your server should keep itself up-to-date, and ought to require no maintenance.

-... _Until_ one day when I do some unusual tech stack changes, like changing from Docker to CoreOS rkt, or upgrading PostgreSQL to a new major version (10.x in use now).
-Then, you might need to run `git fetch` and resolve edit conflicts, and run some Bash commands.
-Or even provision a new server, install a different tech stack, and import a backup of the database and file uploads.
+In a few cases you might have to do something manually, when upgrading.
+Like, running `git pull` and editing config files, maybe running a shell script.
+For us to be able to tell you about this, please send us an email at `hello at talkyard.io`.

 If you didn't run `./scripts/schedule-automatic-upgrades.sh`, you can upgrade manually like so: